- 1 Top 5 Best Car Battery Reviews

 If you need to replace your car’s battery but you’re on a budget, some of the options in our guide might be beyond your means.
 But Odyssey has you covered with their PC680 Battery.
 In addition to being the most affordable option in our recommendations, you’ll like that it features a 170 CCA rating which is more than sufficient for most cars (i.e. sedans, convertibles, etc.).

 You’ll also enjoy a 70 percent longer life cycle than other batteries in this category and the ability to recharge the battery 100 percent in just four to six hours.
 This battery is designed to be vibration resistant for improved performance and is also extreme temperature tolerant — which is especially important if you live in regions that routinely experience extremely high and low temperatures.
+If it’s time to purchase a new battery to replace your old one, check out the Bosch Platinum Series AGM Battery Group Size 24F.
+This long lasting car battery uses AGM technology to deliver up to twice the life of a conventional, flooded automotive battery.
+These batteries also come in different sizes, like size 24, 24F, etc. so that the batteries fit a diverse range of vehicles.
 And of course don’t leave the best car stereo on when you are not in your car, to help with your battery juice.

 #3 Optima Batteries 8014-045 D34/78 YellowTop Dual Purpose Battery – Best SUV BatteryWHY WE LIKE IT: A high-performance AGM battery that’s perfect for SUVs, trucks, and vehicles that need to operate in cold temperatures.